National Delivery Group

 which can be easily tailored to a local area's needs.

-The National Delivery Group meets on a quarterly basis and links
+The National Delivery Group meets on a biannual basis and links

 into the Scottish Employability